Nike’s Marketing Mix (4P) Analysis

 5. Public relations

-This element of the marketing mix identifies the prices that maximize profits while attracting the desired share of the multinational market for leisure and sporting goods.
-Nike’s technology investments relate to marketing strategies to offer its products at a premium price.
-Still, the company’s marketing mix considers current market conditions in setting its price points and price ranges.
-Based on these considerations for this 4P variable, Nike Inc. applies the following pricing strategies in its business:
+This element of Nike’s marketing mix identifies the prices that maximize profits while attracting the desired share of the target market.
+An objective of the company’s marketing strategy is to offer its products at a premium price, although the price points and price ranges account for the conditions of the sporting goods market.
+Nike’s 4P applies the following pricing strategies:

 1. Value-based pricing strategy